-In the past if your broadband has been slower that your providers advertised speed there was not much you could do, that is about to change in the UK as Ofcom has announced new rules for broadband providers.
+In the past, if your broadband speed was slower than your provider’s advertised speed, there was not much you could do.
+However, this is about to change in the UK as Ofcom has announced new rules for broadband providers.

-Under the new Ofcom rules you can now break broadband contract if the speeds you are getting are below what your provider is advertising.
+Under the new Ofcom rules, you can now break your broadband contract if the speeds you are getting are below what your provider is advertising.

-Ofcom has published a new code of practice for broadband providers and this covers providers like BT, EE, KC in Hull, Plusnet, Sky, TalkTalk and Virgin Media.
+Ofcom has published a new code of practice for broadband providers, and this covers providers like BT, EE, KC in Hull, Plusnet, Sky, TalkTalk, and Virgin Media.
+This new code of practice is designed to ensure that customers receive the broadband speeds they are promised when they sign up for a service.
+If the speeds fall below acceptable levels, customers now have the right to exit their contract without facing any penalties.

 These include a strengthened Code of Practice on broadband speeds, allowing customers to exit a contract should speeds fall below acceptable levels; and new processes to make switching broadband and landline providers easier.
 Ofcom also plans to make it easier for consumers to change mobile providers.